Velvet (film): Critical response

-Bok for Variety noted; "The biggest drawback of the pilot was that the physical stunts performed by the four athletic women seemed too obviously the work of stunt people."
-Bok continued, "[Velvet] had the usual liberal dollops of slickness and posh locations that Aaron Spelling is noted fo...the Spelling veneer always suggests a fighting chance to get at least a moderate audience reaction, but in this instance, ABC passed on Velvet."
+For Variety, Bok noted, "The biggest drawback of the pilot was that the physical stunts performed by the four athletic women seemed too obviously the work of stunt people."
+Bok continued, "[Velvet] had the usual liberal dollops of slickness and posh locations that Aaron Spelling is noted for...the Spelling veneer always suggests a fighting chance to get at least a moderate audience reaction, but in this instance, ABC passed on Velvet."

-As Velvet took upon inspiration from the unique independent portrayal of women in Charlie’s Angels in the 1970’s, John Corry for The New York Times noted "Velvet is almost interesting here; it is showing us the ideal American woman."
+As Velvet was inspired by the unique independent portrayal of women in Charlie’s Angels in the 1970s, John Corry for The New York Times noted, "Velvet is almost interesting here; it is showing us the ideal American woman."

-Ernest Callenbach compared screenwriter Ned Wynn's work was compared positively to his successful father: "surprisingly well written: affluence, the sixties, drugs, sex, alcoholism like his father’s, done with wry humor now well in control."
+Ernest Callenbach compared screenwriter Ned Wynn's work positively to his successful father's: "surprisingly well written: affluence, the sixties, drugs, sex, alcoholism like his father’s, done with wry humor now well in control."